thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

 Finally we supply an event handler for the windows open event.
 We need this event handler so that we can tell the grid what search results it needs to display when the window is opened.

-Now that we have the window setup, we need to wire up some event handlers so that we open it when the user presses the enter key inside of the search box.
+Now that we have the window set up, we need to wire up some event handlers so that it opens when the user presses the enter key inside of the search box.

     $(document).ready(function () {